Providing Merchant Services Since 2005

 |Equipment Lease Terms||Variable|

 There are currently several reports of Priority Payment’s contract terms across different consumer protection forums.
 According to the company’s program guide (available below) and various merchant complaints, the company’s standard contract is a three-year service term with an early termination fee that can range from $200 to over $600, an annual fee of $129.99, a monthly minimum fee of $25, and an unspecified PCI Compliance fee.
 The company also appears to offer a tiered pricing structure that may not be appropriately disclosed at the point of signing.
+Priority Payment System’s rates are not competitive with those of the cheapest merchant accounts.

 As a rule, it is probable that the standard Priority Payment Systems agreement closely resembles that of its processors, TSYS and First Data, meaning that merchants should expect a multiyear contract with an early termination fee.
 If you have any specific knowledge of the standard Priority Payment Systems contract, please leave that information in the comment section of this review.
 See the Priority Payment Systems Program Guide.